antonioguj/bronchinet/README.md

 1. Set "TYPE_DNNLIB_USED == Keras" in the source file "<path_this_repo>/src/common/constant.py"

-2. Repeat the steps above, but with flag '--keras' instead of '--torch in step 3)
+2. Repeat the steps above, but with flag '--keras' instead of '--torch' in step 3)

 We also provide a docker image with which you can evaluate the trained model on your own CT data within a docker container.
 To do this: